Midway Ice Castles with Kids: A Frozen Fairy Tale in the Wasatch Mountains

 Why the Midway Ice Castles Are Pure Magic for Kids

-If you have never taken your kids to the Ice Castles in Midway, you are in for something truly special.
-Picture this: massive walls of ice towering over your little ones, frozen thrones they can sit on, tunnels carved from solid ice that glow in shades of blue and purple, and LED lights that turn the entire structure into a living fairy tale once the sun goes down.
-My kids stood there with their mouths literally hanging open the first time we walked through the entrance.
-It is one of those rare experiences where the reality actually exceeds the hype.
+Listen, if you have never taken your kids to the Ice Castles in Midway and Heber Valley lodging, you are in for something genuinely special.
+Massive walls of ice towering over your little ones, frozen thrones they can sit on, tunnels carved from solid ice that glow blue and purple, and LED lights that turn the whole structure into a fairy tale once the sun goes down.
+Hazel and Owen stood with mouths literally hanging open the first time.
+Y'all, the reality exceeds the hype.

-The Ice Castles are built fresh each winter by a team of artists who grow and harvest icicles, then arrange them into enormous structures that cover about an acre of Soldier Hollow in Midway.
-Every year the layout is different, which means there is always a reason to go back.
-We have been three years running and each visit has felt completely new.
-The crawl spaces, slides, fountains, and caverns change shape and size every season, so your kids will discover something new every time.
+The Ice Castles are built fresh every winter by a team of artists who grow and harvest icicles, then arrange them into structures covering about an acre of Soldier Hollow in Midway.
+Every year the layout is different - which is a great excuse to go back.
+We have done it three years running and each visit has felt new.

-Midway is just a quick 20-minute drive from Park City through the gorgeous Heber Valley, making this an easy half-day outing that pairs perfectly with lunch in town or a dip at the Homestead Crater.
-If you are visiting Park City for a ski trip, this is the ultimate non-skiing adventure for your crew.
+Midway is a quick 20-minute drive from Park City through the Heber Valley, making this an easy half-day outing that pairs perfectly with lunch in town or a soak at Homestead Crater.
+If you are visiting for a ski trip, this is the ultimate non-skiing adventure for the crew.
+Ashley and I have made it our annual January thing.

 When to Go: Timing Tips That Make All the Difference

-The Ice Castles typically open in late December or early January and run through late February or early March, depending on weather conditions.
-Here is the thing most people do not realize: the experience is dramatically different depending on when you visit.
-Weekday afternoons are the sweet spot for families with young kids.
-The crowds are manageable, the lines for the slides are short, and you can actually take your time exploring without being pushed along by a wave of people behind you.
+The Ice Castles typically open late December or early January and run through late February or early March, depending on weather.
+The experience is dramatically different depending on when you visit.
+Weekday afternoons are the sweet spot for families with young kids - manageable crowds, short slide lines, real time to explore.

-If you want the full light show experience, book an evening ticket for a weeknight.
-Friday and Saturday evenings are absolutely packed, and the parking situation alone can add 30 minutes to your outing.
-We learned this the hard way our first year when we sat in a line of cars on the road for what felt like forever with two cranky kids in the backseat.
-Now we always go on a Tuesday or Wednesday evening and have plenty of space to wander and take photos.
+For the full light show, book an evening ticket on a weeknight.
+Friday and Saturday evenings are absolutely packed and the parking situation alone can add 30 minutes.
+We learned this the hard way our first year sitting in a line of cars with two cranky kids.
+Now we always go Tuesday or Wednesday evening.

-Buy your tickets online the moment they go on sale.
-I am not exaggerating when I say popular dates sell out within hours.
-Set a reminder on your phone for when ticket sales open, usually announced on the Ice Castles Instagram page.
-Weekday evening tickets also tend to be a few dollars cheaper, which is a nice bonus when you are buying for the whole family.
-Children three and under are free, which helps the budget considerably.
+Buy tickets online the moment they go on sale.
+I am not exaggerating - popular dates sell out within hours.
+Set a phone reminder.
+Weekday evening tickets tend to be a few dollars cheaper.
+Children 3 and under are free.

 What to Wear: Layering Is Everything

-Let me be straight with you: the Ice Castles are cold.
+Listen, the Ice Castles are cold.
 Like, really cold.
-You are essentially walking through a giant freezer that happens to be outdoors in a Utah mountain valley in January.
-The ground is ice, the walls are ice, and there is often water dripping from above.
-Your kids are going to want to touch everything, crawl through tunnels, and sit on ice thrones, so dress them like you are preparing for an Arctic expedition.
-Base layers, fleece mid-layers, and a waterproof outer shell are non-negotiable.
+You are essentially walking through a giant freezer outside in a Utah mountain valley in January.
+Ground is ice, walls are ice, water dripping from above.
+Your kids are going to want to touch everything, crawl through tunnels, sit on ice thrones - dress them like an Arctic expedition.
+Base layers, fleece mid-layers, waterproof shell.
+Non-negotiable.

-Footwear is the most important piece of the puzzle.
-Regular sneakers will leave everyone miserable within minutes.
-We always wear insulated, waterproof snow boots for kids and they make all the difference between a magical evening and a miserable one.
-The ground gets slippery as the evening goes on and foot traffic polishes the ice, so boots with good tread are essential for safety too.
-My youngest took a pretty good tumble our first visit before we upgraded our boot game, and I felt terrible about it.
+Footwear is the whole game.
+Regular sneakers will leave everyone miserable in minutes.
+Insulated waterproof snow boots make the difference between a magical evening and a disaster.
+The ice gets slippery as foot traffic polishes it.
+Owen took a tumble our first visit before we upgraded the boot game and I felt terrible.

-Do not forget hands and faces.
-Little fingers go numb fast when they are grabbing ice walls and packing snowballs in the play area.
-We keep a big box of HotHands hand warmers at home and tuck them into every coat pocket before we leave.
-They are cheap, last for hours, and my kids call them magic warmers.
-Tuck a couple into mittens and boots for extra toasty toes and fingers.
-A fleece neck gaiter is also a lifesaver for each kid since it covers the chin and nose without the hassle of a scarf that inevitably falls off or gets soaked within five minutes.
+Hands and faces.
+Little fingers go numb fast against ice walls.
+We keep a box of HotHands hand warmers at home and tuck them in every coat pocket before we leave.
+Cheap, last for hours, Owen calls them magic warmers.
+Pop a couple into mittens and boots.
+A fleece neck gaiter is a lifesaver - covers chin and nose without the scarf-falling-off problem.

 Navigating the Ice Castles with Different Ages

-One of the things I love most about the Ice Castles is that they genuinely work for a wide range of ages.
-Our toddler was content just walking around touching the ice walls and sitting on the frozen thrones for pretend tea parties, while our older kids loved racing through the tunnels and going down the ice slides over and over until I lost count.
-There are little nooks and crannies throughout the structure that feel like secret discoveries, which makes the whole thing feel like an adventure rather than just a walk-through attraction.
+One of the things I love about the Ice Castles is they genuinely work for a wide age range.
+Owen at 3 was content walking around touching walls and sitting on the frozen thrones for pretend tea parties.
+Hazel at 6 raced through the tunnels and went down the ice slides until I lost count.
+Little nooks and crannies feel like secret discoveries - more adventure than walk-through.

-For babies and toddlers, bring a stroller but know that it is going to be tough to push on the icy ground.
-A baby carrier or backpack is honestly a better choice for getting around.
-Keep the visit short since little ones get cold fast and there is not really a warming station inside the castles themselves.
-Forty-five minutes is usually plenty for the under-three crowd before someone starts crying.
-Older kids and tweens can easily spend 90 minutes exploring, especially if they want to do the slides multiple times and check out every tunnel.
+Babies and toddlers - bring a stroller but know it is rough on icy ground.
+A baby carrier or backpack is the better move.
+Keep the visit short - little ones get cold fast and there is no warming station inside.
+Forty-five minutes is plenty for the under-three crowd.
+Older kids and tweens easily spend 90 minutes, especially with multiple slide runs.

-The ice slides are a highlight for most kids, but they can be intimidating for little ones.
-The slides are carved from solid ice and can be quite fast, especially later in the evening when they get more polished.
-Kids under five might want a parent to ride with them the first time down.
-There is no height or age restriction, but use your judgment based on your kid and their comfort level.
-My cautious child wanted nothing to do with them at age four but could not get enough at age six.
-Every kid is different and that is perfectly fine.
+The ice slides are a highlight but can be intimidating for little ones.
+Slides are carved from solid ice and can be quite fast, especially later in the evening when polished.
+Kids under 5 might want a parent to ride the first time.
+No height or age restriction - use your judgment.

-There are food vendors on-site selling hot chocolate, cider, and various snacks, and let me tell you, a cup of hot cocoa while walking through glowing ice tunnels is an experience in itself.
-The kids think it is the most magical hot chocolate they have ever had, and honestly the setting really does make it taste better.
-The prices are what you would expect at a popular winter attraction, so if you are on a budget, bring a thermos of hot chocolate from home.
-We always pack one along with granola bars and fruit snacks in a small backpack.
+Food vendors on-site sell hot chocolate, cider, and snacks - and listen, a cup of hot cocoa while walking through glowing ice tunnels is genuinely an experience.
+Hazel thinks it is the most magical hot chocolate ever, and the setting really does make it taste better.
+The broth is bone-deep good on the soup option, too.
+Prices are what you would expect at a popular winter attraction.
+Bring a thermos of hot chocolate from home if you are budget-watching.
+We pack one with granola bars and fruit snacks.

-There is a small fire pit area outside where you can warm up between explorations of the different castle sections.
-This is a great home base for families, and we usually park ourselves there midway through the visit so everyone can defrost their fingers and have a snack before diving back in.
-The kids love roasting marshmallows if that option is available during your visit year, which it has been for the last couple of seasons.
+There is a small fire pit area outside where you can warm up between explorations.
+Great home base.
+We park ourselves there midway through so everyone can defrost fingers and have a snack before diving back in.
+Marshmallow roasting has been an option the last couple seasons.

-Bring a dry change of gloves or mittens, and I cannot stress this enough.
-Kids are going to get wet.
-Between touching the ice constantly, going down slides, and the occasional drip from overhead, their first pair of gloves will be soaked within 30 minutes guaranteed.
-Having a backup pair in your bag turns a potential meltdown moment into a minor five-second inconvenience.
-I also keep extra socks in the car for the drive home because somehow toes always end up damp despite waterproof boots.
+Bring a dry change of gloves or mittens.
+I cannot stress this enough.
+Kids are going to get wet between touching ice, sliding, and overhead drips.
+The first pair will be soaked in 30 minutes guaranteed.
+A backup pair turns a meltdown into a five-second inconvenience.
+I keep extra socks in the car for the drive home too - somehow toes always end up damp.

 Photography Tips for Magical Ice Castle Photos

-If you are coming for the photos, and honestly who is not in this Instagram age, the evening visits are unbeatable for visual impact.
-The LED lights create this incredible glow that shifts through blues, purples, and pinks, making every photo look otherworldly without any filters needed.
-Phone cameras do surprisingly well here since the ice reflects and diffuses light beautifully.
-A few tips from someone who has taken approximately one million photos at this place: turn off your flash entirely.
-The natural LED lighting is gorgeous and flash just washes everything out and makes the ice look flat and white instead of luminous.
+If you are coming for the photos, evening visits are unbeatable for visual impact.
+The LED lights shift through blues, purples, pinks, making every photo otherworldly without filters.
+Phone cameras do surprisingly well - the ice reflects and diffuses light beautifully.
+Two tips from someone who has taken approximately one million photos here:

-For the best family photos, find one of the throne areas or a tunnel entrance and position your crew with the lights behind them or to the side.
-The backlit glow creates an almost ethereal effect that makes everyone look amazing.
-Get low for kid-level shots since the ice structures look even more massive and impressive when photographed from a child-height perspective.
-Early evening, right as the lights come on but there is still a little natural light in the sky, gives you the most versatile and dramatic lighting conditions for photos.
+Two: for family photos, find a throne area or tunnel entrance and position your crew with lights behind or to the side.
+Get low for kid-level shots - the ice structures look even more massive from a child's height.
+Early evening, right as the lights come on but there is still natural light in the sky, gives the most dramatic lighting.

-Keep your phone warm between shots because cold batteries drain fast at these temperatures, and nothing is more frustrating than your phone dying right when your kid does something adorable on the ice throne.
-I keep mine in an inside coat pocket against my body between photo sessions and it stays charged all evening.
-A small portable charger tucked in your pocket is good insurance too, though honestly keeping the phone warm is usually enough.
+Keep your phone warm between shots.
+Cold batteries drain fast and there is nothing worse than your phone dying right when your kid does something adorable on the ice throne.
+Inside coat pocket against your body between sessions.
+A small portable charger tucked in your pocket is good insurance.

 Beyond the Ice Castles: Making a Full Day in Midway

-Since you are already making the drive to Midway, I highly recommend turning it into a full day trip.
-The town itself is charming with a Swiss-village aesthetic and some wonderful family-friendly restaurants.
-Cafe Galleria has great pizza and pasta that kids love, and the Midway Mercantile is fun for browsing local goods and gifts.
-If you time it right, you can have a leisurely late lunch in town and then head to the Ice Castles for the evening session when the lights are at their best.
+You are already driving to Midway - turn it into a full day.
+The town is charming, Swiss-village aesthetic, family-friendly restaurants.
+Cafe Galleria has great pizza and pasta that kids love.
+The Midway Mercantile is fun for browsing local goods.
+Time it right and you can have a leisurely late lunch in town then head to the Ice Castles for the evening session.

-Soldier Hollow, where the Ice Castles are located, also offers tubing during the winter months.
-You can do a morning tubing session and then come back for the evening Ice Castles for an epic winter adventure double-header day.
-The Homestead Crater is another must-do if you have not been yet.
-It is a natural hot spring inside a volcanic rock dome, and kids think it is the coolest thing ever.
-Talk about a contrast experience: hot spring in the morning, ice castles at night.
-Your kids will talk about that day forever.
+Soldier Hollow, where the Ice Castles are, also offers tubing in winter.
+Morning tubing then evening Ice Castles is an epic double-header.
+The Homestead Crater is another must-do - a natural hot spring inside a 55-foot limestone dome, water at 90-96 degrees year-round.
+Hazel thinks it is the coolest thing ever.
+Hot spring in the morning, ice castles at night - the kids will talk about that day forever.

-The drive between Park City and Midway through the Heber Valley is beautiful any time of year, but in winter it is postcard-perfect with snow-covered fields and the Wasatch Mountains as a dramatic backdrop.
-Keep your eyes peeled and your camera ready on the drive because you will often spot elk or deer grazing along the road, especially in the early evening hours.
-The scenery alone is honestly worth the trip, and the Ice Castles are just the spectacular cherry on top.
+The drive between Park City and Midway through the Heber Valley is beautiful any time of year, postcard-perfect in winter.
+Eyes open and camera ready on the drive - you will often spot elk or deer along the road, especially early evening.
+Scenery alone is worth the trip.

 Practical Details: Tickets, Parking, and Logistics

-Tickets range from about 17 to 30 dollars depending on age, day of week, and time slot selection.
-Children three and under are free, which is a welcome break for families with multiple little ones.
-You will select a specific time slot when you purchase tickets, and I strongly recommend arriving about 15 minutes before your designated slot to allow time for parking and the walk to the entrance.
-Parking is included in your ticket price but the lot fills up fast on busy nights, so earlier arrival is always better than scrambling for a spot.
+Tickets run about $17 to $30 depending on age, day of week, and time slot.
+Kids 3 and under are free.
+You select a specific time slot at purchase.
+Arrive about 15 minutes before your slot for parking and the walk to the entrance.
+Parking is included but the lot fills fast on busy nights.

-One final tip that I share with every family heading to the Ice Castles: check the weather forecast before you go.
-A clear, calm night is ideal for the best experience.
-The castles are open in most weather conditions, but heavy snow or extreme cold even by Utah standards can make the experience less enjoyable with small kids.
-A night in the teens or twenties with no wind is perfect.
+One final tip: check the weather forecast.
+A clear, calm night is ideal.
+The castles open in most weather, but heavy snow or extreme cold can make the experience miserable with small kids.
+Teens or 20s with no wind is perfect.
 Single digits with wind chill?
-Maybe reschedule if your tickets allow it.
-This experience is supposed to be magical, not an endurance test.
-Trust me, it is worth waiting for a good weather night.
-Do not skip quality ski goggles - good visibility on the mountain is a safety must.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
-Always pack a compact first aid kit - with kids, you never know when you will need it.
+Reschedule if your tickets allow.
+This is supposed to be magical, not an endurance test.
+Don't skip quality ski goggles if there's any chance of blowing snow on the way in.
+Reusable water bottle for the drive over.
+Always pack a compact first aid kit.

 Winter Essentials to Pack